I've been an online writer for over 10 years. My articles primarily focus on product reviews.

-While you can make money with Spreadshirt, I think the real question is: "Is it worth it?"
+While you can make some money, I think the real question is: "Is it worth it?"
 I'm going to save you some reading time and say, "No".

 Don't get me wrong.
-I have received some payments from Spreadshirt but it has given me so many headaches, I wish I had spent my time doing something more productive.
-Like watching Fox News ;) There are many people making money off of Spreadshirt.
+I have received some payments from Spreadshirt, but it has given me so many headaches; I wish I had spent my time doing something more productive.
+There are many people making money off of Spreadshirt.
 Most people are not.

 Let's go through the good and bad.
 Maybe my experience will help some of you aspiring artists out there looking to turn your talent into cash money.

 Sounds easy enough right?
 Make some nice designs, sit back, and let the money roll in.
 Piece of cake right?
 Wrong.
 It's not as easy as it sounds.